 Is Travel Insurance for Germany Mandatory?

-Yes, if you are applying for a visa for Germany, travel insurance is mandatory.
-You have to present proof of travel health insurance along with your Germany Schengen Visa application.
+Yes, if you are applying for a Schengen visa for Germany, travel insurance is mandatory.
+You have to present proof of travel health insurance along with your visa application.

 In fact, every German resident (citizen or expatriate) must have valid health insurance since it is required by the German health care system.